In the Cancun Agreements in 2010, it was established that the increase in the global average

 by a Forum on Cities and Sub-National

 Authorities.
-At the upcoming session in October (ADP 2-6), technical expert meetings will focus on
+At the October session (ADP 2-6), technical expert meetings focused on

 opportunities for action on non-CO2 greenhouse

-successful outcome of this process would be a policy menu and options for overcoming barriers
+Ultimately, a successful outcome of this process would be a policy menu and options for